All Episodes

 Back after this.

-Now, the big news today at the New York Times and LA Times and uh big story about how the Bush administration tried to keep them from doing this story because uh, of course it's a secret Bush administration program to access financial records of thousands of Americans.
+Now, the big news today at the New York Times and L.A.
+Times and a big story about how the Bush administration tried to keep them from doing this story because, of course, it's a secret Bush administration program to access financial records of thousands of Americans.

-Um the New York Times headline bank data is shift uh is sifted by U.S. in secret to block terror.
+The New York Times headline, bank data is sifted by U.S. in secret to block terror.

-And it is the uh lead story today in the New York Times, June 23, 2006.
+And it is the lead story today in the New York Times, June 23, 2006.

-I have in front of me the testimony of Richard Spillenkoffin, who's the director of the division of banking supervision and regulation regarding anti-terrorism initiatives in sworn testimony before the Committee on Banking Housing and Urban Affairs of the United States Senate, as reported in various places after the testimony was given on January 29, 2002.
+I have in front of me the testimony of Richard Spillencoffin, who's the director of the Division of Banking Supervision and Regulation, regarding anti-terrorism initiatives in sworn testimony before the Committee on Banking, Housing, and Urban Affairs of the United States Senate, as reported in various places after the testimony was given on January 29, 2002.

-In implementation of the Patriot Act, the Bush administration has already told Congress on January 29, 2002 that if you're shifting a bunch of uh unmarked uh 100s to uh, let's say um Afghanistan, they're gonna kind of make a couple of questions.
+In implementation of the Patriot Act, the Bush administration has already told Congress on January 29, 2002 that if you're shifting a bunch of unmarked 100s to, let's say, Afghanistan, they're going to kind of make a couple of questions.

 No, just kidding.